Cranberry Relish Day

 ~ Alistair Cooke (1908-2004)

-Whether loathed or loved, cranberry sauce on the Thanksgiving table is for many a necessary and traditional feature, not the least of which for its striking color.
-Cranberries are grown in bogs primarily in the northern part of the US in soft, marshy ground with acid-peat soil.
-Because they’re hard to harvest on the vines, the bogs are flooded at harvest time, the berries pulled off the vines, and the cranberries float to the top, allowing them to be collected and sent to market.
-If cranberry sauce is in your future today, wishing you a Happy Thanksgiving celebration! 🦃🍁🌽🥧
+Disregarding disdainful and scurrilous British rumours about tomato inclusion, if your Thanksgiving turkey is a bit dry, you really do need some cranberry sauce to go along with the gravy to aid proper digestion!
+Both loathed and loved, cranberry sauce on the Thanksgiving table is for many a necessary and traditional feature, not the least of which for its striking color.
+Cranberries are grown in peat-rich bogs primarily in the northern part of the US.
+Because they’re hard to harvest from the vine, the bogs are flooded at harvest time, allowing the cranberries to float to the top, where they can be collected for seasonal sauces and tarts.
+If a tartan citrusy and sweetly spiced cranberry sauce (homemade or in mid-century modern canned wiggly form) is in your near future, wishing you a Happy Thanksgiving celebration! 🦃🍁🌽🥧

 Thanksgiving Day in the United States takes place on the last Thursday of November.
 One of the dishes most closely associated with Thanksgiving dinner in North America and Canada (and Christmas dinner in the United Kingdom) is the cranberry sauce.
 Loved or loathed, many people have a fond memory of inclusion of this traditional accompaniment to roast turkey or other main dishes.
 There are differences in flavor depending on the geography of where the sauce is made: in Europe it is generally slightly sour-tasting, while in North America it is sweetened.